andyzg/blog.andyzhang.net/published/_posts/2017-06-27-Acing-the-coop-process-Interviews.md

 - Are you able to communicate your thought process?
 - Most importantly, would I want to work with you?

-Almost all interviewees overlook is the fact that interviewers are also put in a stressful situation.
-They’re required to make a subjective decision that can affect someone’s future career.
-There are studies that show that stress is contagious.
-No one likes to be stressed, so a secondary goal would be to not feel stressed.

 Now that you have an understanding of what interviewers are looking for, let’s talk about how you can mentally prepare yourself to match these requirements.

 ## Mentally preparing yourself